 If a fighter drops out after officials had made the next round pairings, that fighter is considered to have lost the match and been eliminated from the tournament after that round.

 4.6.
 Nickname

 If the organizer allows it, fighters may use nicknames when registering their fighter name.
-However, offensive words or words that are contrary to public morality cannot be used, and may be penalized even if it is discovered after the tournament has ended.
+However, offensive words or words that lack morality cannot be used and may be penalized.